yariflores/Wiki-Project---Music-/Music/music-artists.md

 ![hailey-justin-selena (1)](https://github.com/user-attachments/assets/0a52ed94-fd40-4f57-ae88-70b7e30b14ee)

 What began as accusations that Hailey “stole” Justin from Gomez quickly spiraled out of control as social media users picked apart every post made by these grown women in search of proof of their feud or of Hailey Baldwin’s alleged obsession with Jelena.
 No matter what either woman did to shut down the online hate—including posing together at an event in October 2022—fans continued to speculate for years.
+Many thought the drama started because Hailey was jealous of Selena and Justin's former relationship, and others thought it was because they just simply don't get along.
+It began when fans assumed Hailey was throwing shade at Selena with a TikTok she posted and then quickly deleted.

 ### Christian Nodal: La Mejor Amiga Vs. La Novia
 ![nodal-angela-cazzu (1)](https://github.com/user-attachments/assets/d3f3c2cb-310f-4fae-9332-8ff2e035931c)